sukritishuk/ML_ZoomCamp_Article/README.md

 * [Time Series Forecasting](https://github.com/sukritishuk/ML_ZoomCamp_Article/blob/main/README.md#time-series-forecasting--)

-Before we move on to Time Series Analysis of Amazon Stock and using different Forecasting techniques to make predictions, let me first explain some key concepts about time-related data in general and time series analysis.
+Before we move on to Time Series Analysis of Amazon Stock, let me first explain some key concepts about time-related data in general and time series analysis.

 ## Key Concepts about Time-specific Data -

-* **TimeStamp** references a particular moment in time (e.g., January 4th, 2022 at 7:00am). **Time Intervals and Periods** reference a length of time between a particular beginning and end point. **Time deltas or durations** refer to an exact length of time, between two dates or times.
+* **TimeStamp** refers to a particular moment in time (e.g., January 4th, 2022 at 7:00am). **Time Intervals and Periods** refer to a length of time between a particular beginning and end point. **Time deltas or durations** refer to an exact length of time, between two dates or times.
 * **Time series** is a set of data points that occur over a span or succesive periods of time like Years, Months, Weeks, Days, Hours, Minutes, and Seconds.
 Time series differs from **Cross-Sectional Data** as the latter considers only a single point in time while the former looks at a series or repeated samples of data over a time period.
 * **Trends** involve a gradual increase or decrease in time series data like a rise in death rates due to outbreak of a deadly disease.
 * **Seasonality** occurs in time series when a trend is periodically repeating itself e.g., increase in sale of home decorations around Christmas season.